 Only if you have exceptionally good genetics that gives you high metabolism and low appetite you might naturally avoid the weight gain in the modern world of high-calorie foods.

 That’s why it’s important to learn about this stuff, try what works best for you and establish a routine.
 Parents should do their best to pass this knowledge to their children as well.

 Unfortunately many forget about healthy lifestyle choices as a young adult when going out and getting take away food seems like the best thing ever.
 This is not that bad as young adults can get away with almost anything.
 But if you continue you those habits for several years you can cause some permanent health damage and obesity.

 It will be that much harder to fix things in the middle age or as a senior if you have been neglecting your body’s needs for decades already.

 To make things worse, the increased fat mass is very dangerous for your health.
 A bit of fat won’t pose a real threat but any significant amount of body fat will affect your health negatively.

-Being overweight and out of shape will always have negative effects but the really serious effects take time to cause a real effect.
+Being overweight and out of shape will likely have adverse effects but the serious effects take time.
 We are talking about years and decades here.